FOR A KEYNOTE SPEAKER BASED IN ORLANDO, FLORIDA, TOM HAS SOME INTERESTING SIDE PURSUITS.

 How close does a musher get to his lead dogs?
 Pretty close.
 Ask Tom to tell you about what happened at Dixon.

 P.S.
-Tom doesn’t keep his dogs in Florida.
+Tom doesn’t keep his dogs in Virginia.
 They reside in Michigan.
-So while most people are heading south to Florida for the winter, Tom is heading north to run dogs.
+So while most people are heading south for the winter, Tom is heading north to run dogs.